- Open enrollment for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 Georgia enacted SB106, the Patients First Act, in March 2019.
 The legislation authorized the state to submit an 1115 waiver proposal to the federal government with a proposal to partially expand Medicaid to cover people with income up to 100% of the poverty level (the legislation allowed the proposal to go up to that amount, but not above it).
 SB106 also authorized the state to submit a 1332 waiver to the federal government with a proposal or proposals for improving the state’s individual health insurance market.

 The Trump administration ultimately approved both the 1115 waiver (for partial and conditional Medicaid expansion) and the 1332 waiver (for a reinsurance program effective in 2022 and the “Georgia Access Model” for the exchange starting in 2023; this would involve the state no longer having a health insurance exchange, and relying instead on a network of web brokers and insurers to enroll people in coverage).
 But their future is uncertain under the Biden administration.

-The Biden administration has paused the implementation of the 1115 waiver.
+The Biden administration has paused the implementation of the 1115 waiver and is reconsidering the approval.
 And a lawsuit challenging the “Georgia Access Model” was filed in January 2021 by Planned Parenthood Southeast and the Feminist Women’s Health Center; it was assigned to Judge James E. Boasberg of the federal district court for DC (Boasberg is the judge who overturned Medicaid work requirements in Arkansas, New Hampshire, and Michigan).
-In addition to the legal challenge, the Biden administration may also opt to re-evaluate the waiver approval before it’s slated to take effect.
+In addition to the legal challenge, the Biden administration may re-evaluate the waiver approval before it’s slated to take effect.